-When a loved one dies, he or she will either pass away with a will or without one.
-Whether or not he or she dies with a will in place will determine how you and your family will proceed as a result.
-Depending on whether or not your loved one is married and what family members stand to inherit from him or her it could be the case that there a state has to be probated in probate court.
-The probate process allows for an efficient distribution of property Anne provides creditors with a chance to ensure that they have an opportunity to be paid out of the property contained in the estate.
+When a loved one dies, they will either pass away with a will or without one.
+Whether or not they die with a will in place will determine how you and your family will proceed as a result.
+Depending on whether or not your loved one is married and what family members stand to inherit from them, it could be the case that there a state has to be probated in probate court.
+The probate process allows for an efficient distribution of property.
+Anne provides creditors with a chance to ensure that they have an opportunity to be paid out of the property contained in the estate.

-The affidavit would also have to be sworn to by all persons that have the ability in our imposition to have property distributed to them.
-Any child or incapacitated person would have to have a Guardian or conservator sign on their behalf, as well. the probate court could then approved the small estate affidavit and any person under the estate could be distributed their property upon approval of the court.
+The affidavit would also have to be sworn to by all persons who have the ability to have property distributed to them in our imposition.
+Any child or incapacitated person would have to have a Guardian or conservator sign on their behalf, as well.
+The probate court could then approved the small estate affidavit, and any person under the estate could be distributed their property upon approval of the court.
 Keep in mind that any person who receives assets under a small estate affidavit would be liable to any creditors or anyone else having a prior right to the property.

-If you're loved one owned real property other than their home then a determination of heirship hearing would be necessary.
-Other states besides Texas do not use small estate affidavits as far as I know.
-As a result, if you are awarded property such as investment accounts retirement funds, or anything else for that matter that is a part of the small estate affidavit you will need to describe what a small estate affidavit is and be prepared to show paperwork to anyone who requests additional information.
+If your loved one owned real property other than their home, then a determination of heirship hearing would be necessary.
+Other states besides Texas do not use small estate affidavits, as far as I know.
+As a result, if you are awarded property such as investment accounts, retirement funds, or anything else for that matter that is a part of the small estate affidavit, you will need to describe what a small estate affidavit is and be prepared to show paperwork to anyone who requests additional information.

 What is a muniment of the title?

-Another route that you could choose to take if probate does not work for your family is called a muniment of title.
+Another route you could choose to take if probate does not work for your family is called a muniment of title.
 A muniment of title is relevant if your loved one had a will but did not have any creditors whose loan was not secured by real property belonging to the estate.
-In this Case No administration of your loved ones, a state needs to occur.
+In this case, No administration of your loved ones; a state needs to occur.
 In that case, the world could be probated as a muniment of title.